House of Tudor: Tudor badges

 The Welsh Dragon supporter honoured the Tudors' Welsh origins.
 The most popular symbol of the house of Tudor was the Tudor rose (see top of page).
 When Henry Tudor took the crown of England from Richard III in battle, he brought about the end of the Wars of the Roses between the House of Lancaster (whose badge was a red rose) and the House of York (whose badge was a white rose).
 He married Elizabeth of York to bring all factions together.

 On his marriage, Henry adopted the Tudor Rose badge conjoining the White Rose of York and the Red Rose of Lancaster.
-It symbolized the Tudor's right to rule as well the uniting of the kingdom after the Wars of the Roses.
+It symbolised the Tudor's right to rule as well the uniting of the kingdom after the Wars of the Roses.
 It has been used by every English, then British, monarch since Henry VII as a royal badge.

-Tudor Monograms
+Tudor monograms

 The Tudors also used monograms to denote themselves: